jacktong5/Dissertation/README.md

 # Dissertation
-Jupyter notebook code is for calculating Tf-IDF
-And the SQL queries are some of the queries used to process the data in PostgreSQL
+Jupyter notebook code is for calculating TF-IDF and the SQL queries are some of the queries used to process the data in PostgreSQL